-Overcoming the fear of conflict will reduce anxiety, strengthen courage and promotes better communication skills.
-Start by responding back to emails, voicemails and texts even if it is short and to the point.
+Overcoming the fear of conflict will reduce anxiety, strengthen courage, and promotes better communication skills.
+Start by responding to emails, voicemails, and texts, even if it is short and to the point.
 Something is better than nothing.
-Meet with employees, listen and be engaged.
-As you address difficult situations it does get easier as time goes on.
+Meet with employees, listen, and be engaged.
+As you address complex situations, it does get easier as time goes on.

 Have you experienced Leadership Ghosting?

 Comments are always welcome and please share this post with your colleagues, friends, and family on your social networks!
 Sharing is caring.